 After the Great War, the property was purchased by William E. Rennie, a Director of Providence and New Mills, Stanningley, near Pudsey, West Yorks., whose wife was in occupation by 1921 and is reported to have been "a Yorkshire heiress".
 They renamed it "Ashley Court".
 Again it is suspected that the name "Ashley" is an amalgam of "Ash" from Ashtead and "Ley" from Leys arable land laid out for farming as in Caen Leys estate.
 However Miranda Gudenian was told that there had been some connection with the Ashley family (parents of Edwina Mountbatten), and that they were at the house during Derby week.

-After Mrs Rennie's death in the mid 1930's it remained empty until the property was requisitioned by the Miners' Welfare Commission during the Second World War. (picture below left was taken in the 1930's and the same view - right - is the post fire picture showing how much was lost.)
+After Mrs Rennie's death in the mid 1930's James Purdy moved from Hookfield , Epsom, to Ashley Court after 9/3/1932.
+The Times, 20/3/1935, reported the theft of a shotgun from him at the premises, followed by pellets being fired at a window, by Reginald Payne, a barman.
+It was requisitioned by the Miners' Welfare Commission during the Second World War. (picture below left was taken in the 1930's and the same view - right - is the post fire picture showing how much was lost.)

 After the war, and whilst unoccupied and sadly dilapidated, most of the South Wing was destroyed by fire.
 Major May is said to have bought the remains and split the property into the three wings that remain today.
 These were sold together with the converted stable block and the twin attached cottages in the late 1940's.
 The stable block is now Rye Cottage, and the two cottages are Orchard Lodge and Paddock Lodge.
 "Foxholes" and "The Studio" were converted in 1960 from the original boiler house (on the site of a barn claimed to date from the 18th century) and the Ball Room.
 A well and an outhouse in the kitchen yard have also been said to predate the Victorian house.